 KiT liased with Kibworth C E Primary and Robert Smyth Academy, to enliven their studies and bring Kibworth’s rich history to life for the young people so they would have a better understanding of its relevance in their curriculum.
 This resulted in the primary school children creating a DVD film covering the Civil War, Victorian and Second World War periods and visits by Robert Smyth A level history students to Merton College, Oxford.

-The on line museum, unveiled in 2017, displays heritage artefacts including ancient maps, translations of important documents, Domesday Book, agricultural records, wills, drawings and photographs through the ages and will provide a fantastic and easily useable vision of local history.
+The online museum, unveiled in 2017, is hoped to display heritage artefacts including ancient maps, translations of important documents, Domesday Book, agricultural records, wills, drawings and photographs through the ages and will provide a fantastic and easily useable vision of local history.

-KiT have raised several thousand pounds by holding public events including a remarkable talk by Michael Wood, a magnificent Jubilee Flower Festival, both in St Wilfrid’s Church.
+KiT have raised several thousand pounds by holding public events including a remarkable talk by Michael Wood and a magnificent Jubilee Flower Festival, both in St Wilfrid’s Church.

-The Kit committee thanks the many volunteers who had assisted in all sorts of different ways to make KiT's work so successful.
+The KiT committee thanks the many volunteers who assisted in all sorts of different ways to make KiT's work so successful.

 Aims & Objectives